People often confuse brand with logos. Believing that awareness of their brand is somehow connected with the size of their logo. They’re wrong.

 There are of course some brands that are so famous they just need to keep their name front of mind to ensure they are on consumers shopping lists – it’s what marketers call mind-share.

 Microsoft, Coca-Cola, Mcdonalds, Apple and Nike are all examples of big brands that are so embedded in our psyche they can advertise with just their logo.
 But their marketing budgets are huge, way beyond the grasp of most marketing managers.

 If your budget is less than £250,000 you can’t afford to just advertise your logo.

 Even household names began by selling the benefits of their products to satisfy consumer needs or wants.
 It takes a long time to reach critical mass where your logo and the benefits associated with it are immediately recalled by customers.

-So reduce the size of your logo and invest in selling benefits and great customer service.
-It will result in a healthier brand.
+So, reduce the size of your logo and invest in selling benefits and great customer service.
+It should result in a healthier brand.